Data in machine learning: collection, types and structure

 Feature engineering and data split

-However, the dataset containing our information is not complete.
-In fact, before we input it into our model we have to follow two more steps
+Before we input our dataset into our model we have to follow two steps:

 • Feature engineering, the main argument of this blog’s section.